ospo-nl/.github/CONTRIBUTING.md

 # Inleiding

 Om te beginnen, hartelijk dank voor je interesse om bij te dragen aan dit OSPO-NL initiatief!
 Door te delen in kennis en ervaring en samen te werken komen we tot 'best practices' en hulp om Open Source projecten in Nederland goed te organiseren.

-> **For our English speakers**: First off, thank you for your interest to contribute to this OSPO-NL initiative!
+> **For our non-Dutch native readers**: First off, thank you for your interest to contribute to this OSPO-NL initiative!
-> By sharing in knowledge and experience and collaboration we'll be able to produce Best Practices and help to set up Open Source projects in the Netherlands.
+> By sharing knowledge and experiences and collaborate we'll be able to produce Best Practices and help
+> to set up Open Source projects in The Netherlands.
-> Because of the gap between needs and knowledge in the Netherlands the content of this initiative will be mainly in Dutch.
+> Because the gap between needs and knowledge in The Netherlands the content of this initiative will be mainly in Dutch.
 >
-> We are very sorry if this creates a feeling of not being inclusive ... which is of course against our Code of Conduct; We would like to be as inclusive as possible!
+> We are very sorry if this creates a feeling of not being inclusive ... which is of course against our
+> [Code of Conduct](CODE_OF_CONDUCT.md); We would like to be as inclusive as possible!
+>
-> BUT to choose to write mainly in Dutch we will be more inclusive to the less equiped and Dutch native readers of our content and those are the primary focus of these practices.
+> BUT to choose to write mainly in Dutch we will be more inclusive to the less equiped and Dutch native readers
+> of our content and those are the primary focus of these practices.
-> Nonetheless, much content is probably not managed here or produced inside these repositories but will be linked to or just translated summaries of content elsewhere.
+> Nonetheless, much content is probably not managed here or produced inside these repositories but will
+> be linked to or just translated summaries of content elsewhere.

 Door deze richtlijnen te volgen, communiceer je dat je de tijd respecteert van de ontwikkelaars die dit open source-project beheren en ontwikkelen.
 In ruil daarvoor moeten ze dat respect beantwoorden bij het aanpakken van uw melding, het beoordelen van wijzigingen en het helpen afronden van uw pull requests.

 Houd een open geest!
 Het verbeteren van documentatie, melden van fouten, of bijdragen aandragen zijn voorbeelden van nuttige bijdragen.